From Abracadabra to Zombies

 Sounds like a dedicated kid, but I don't see what this has to do with his alleged psychic abilities.

 In the meantime, I am pursuing the possibility of having a knowledgeable skeptic meet with the Kropps. [update 1/4/2015: I had no luck with finding anyone willing to meet with the Kropps.
 I've searched my email archives and must have deleted the correspondence with Larry Kropp.
-My memory tells me he's located somewhere in Ohio, but I wouldn't bet the house on it.]
+In 2009, the Kropps were in Danville, Illinois.]

 Randi, James.
 1985.
 The Columbus poltergeist case.
 Skeptical Inquirer 9(3) (spring), 221–235.